USEPA/WNTR/documentation/stochastic.rst

 be defined as a function of flood stage, wind speed, and temperature for other types of disasters.
-The American Lifelines Alliance report [ALA01]_ includes seismic fragility curves for water system components.
+The American Lifelines Alliance report [ALA01]_ includes seismic fragility curves for water network components.

 Fragility curves can have multiple damage states.
+Each state should corresponds to specific changes to the network model that represent damage, for example, a major or minor leak.
-Each state is defined with a name (i.e. 'Major', 'Minor'), priority (i.e. 1, 2, where higher numbers = higher priority), and distribution (using scipy.stats).
+Each state is defined with a name (i.e., 'Major', 'Minor'), priority (i.e., 1, 2, where higher numbers = higher priority), and distribution (using the Scipy Python package).
 The distribution can be defined for all elements using the keyword 'Default', or can be defined for individual components.
 Each fragility curve includes a "No damage" state with priority 0 (lowest priority).

+The example **fragility_curves.py** uses fragility curves to determine probability of failure.

 .. literalinclude:: ../examples/fragility_curves.py
    :lines: 2, 25-27

-:numref:`fig-fragility` illustrates a fragility curve based on peak ground acceleration with three damage states: No damage, minor damage, and major damage.
+:numref:`fig-fragility` illustrates a fragility curve based on peak ground acceleration with two damage states: Minor damage and Major damage.
+For example, if the peak ground acceleration is 0.5 at a specific junction, the probability of exceeding a Major damage state 0.25 and the probability of exceeding the Minor damage state is 0.85.
+For each stochastic simulation, a random number is drawn between 0 and 1.
+If the random number is between 0 and 0.25, the junction is assigned Minor damage.
+If the random number is between 0.25 and 0.85, then the junction is assigned Major damage.
+If the random number is between 0.85 and 1, then the junction is assigned no damage.
+After selecting a damage state for the junction, the network should be changed to reflect the associated damage.
+For example, if the junction has Major damage, a large leak might be defined at that location.

 .. _fig-fragility:
 .. figure:: figures/fragility_curve.png